schavis/hashicorp-backup/sync-git.md

 server, looks for commits on your local branch that do not exist on the remote branch, then pushes the missing changes to the server.

-This is how code is shared with a remote repository, you can think of it as "make the remote branch resemble my local branch".
+Pushing changes is how code is shared with a remote repository, you can think of it as "make the remote branch resemble my local branch".